import pandas as pd

 10.7.1 What is a neural network?

 Neural networks form the basis of deep learning models.
-They have actually been around a while - computationally and conceptually going back decades67.
+They have actually been around a while - computationally and conceptually going back decades7, 8.
 Like other models, they are computational tools that help us understand how to get outputs from inputs.
 However, they weren’t quickly adopted due to computing limitations, similar to the slow adoption of Bayesian methods.
-But now neural networks, or deep learning more generally, have recently become the go-to method for many problems.
+But now, neural networks, or deep learning more generally, have recently become the go-to method for many problems.

 10.7.2 How do they work?

-One notable difference from models we’ve been seeing is that neural networks implement multiple combinations of features, where each combination is referred to as hidden nodes or units8.
-In a neural network, each feature has a weight, just like in a linear model.
+One notable difference from models we’ve been seeing is that neural networks implement multiple combinations of features, where each combination is referred to as a hidden node or unit9.
+In a neural network, each feature has a weight (or coefficient), just like in a linear model of the type we’ve used before.
 These features are multiplied by their weights and then added together.
 But we actually create multiple such combinations, as depicted in the ‘H’ or ‘hidden’ nodes in the following visualization.

 But we can go even further!
-We can add more layers, and more nodes in each layer, to create a deep neural network.
-We can also add components specific to certain types of processing, have some parts only connected to certain other parts and more.
-The complexity really is only limited by our imagination, and computational power!
-This is what helps make neural networks so powerful - given enough nodes and layers they can potentially approximate any function.
-Ultimately though, the feature inputs become an output or multiple outputs that can then be assessed in the similar ways as other models.
+We can add more layers, and more nodes in each layer, even different types of layers, to create a deep neural network.
+We can also add components specific to certain types of processing, have some parts of the network only connected to certain other parts, apply specific computations to specific components, and more.
+The complexity really is only limited by our imagination, and computational capacity!
+This is what helps make neural networks so powerful - given enough nodes, layers, and components, they can approximate any function, which could include the true function that connects our features to the target.
+Practically though, the feature inputs become an output or multiple outputs that can then be assessed in the same ways as other models.

 This shows that we can actually think of logistic regression as a very simple neural network, with a linear combination of the inputs as a single hidden node and a sigmoid activation function adding the nonlinear transformation.
 Indeed, the earliest multilayer perceptron models were just composed of multiple layers of logistic regressions!